Ukraine's Zelenskyy to meet Trump on Monday after US-Russia summit secured no peace agreement

 “It is important that Europeans are involved at every stage to ensure reliable security guarantees together with America," he said.
 "We also discussed positive signals from the American side regarding participation in guaranteeing Ukraine’s security.”

 Zelenskyy said he spoke to Trump one-on-one and then in a call with other European leaders.
-In total the conversations lasted an hour and a half.
+In total the conversations lasted over 90 minutes.

-Trump rolled out the red carpet for Putin in Alaska, but Friday's summit appeared to end without concrete progress on bringing an end to the war.

-Trump said that “there’s no deal until there’s a deal,” after Putin claimed the two leaders had hammered out an “understanding” on Ukraine and warned Europe not to “torpedo the nascent progress.”

 Trump did not speak to reporters on his flight back to Washington.
 When his plane landed, White House press secretary Karoline Leavitt told reporters that Trump was on the phone with NATO leaders after a lengthy call with Zelenskyy.